GT Writing Task 2 / Essay Sample # 103

 Write at least 250 words.

 Since most adults devote a considerable amount of time at their workplace, job satisfaction is crucially important to the well-being of an individual.
-I believe that wages, working environment and career enhancement opportunity are the key determinants to job satisfaction.
+I believe that wages, working environment and career enhancement opportunities are the key determinants of job satisfaction.
 However, with different occupations, expectations may still vary, and I think that satisfaction with jobs remains a distant dream for the majority of employers.

 To begin with, job satisfaction depends on several cogent reasons, like wages and salaries, working environment and promotion chances for example.
 Firstly, salaries play a paramount role in affecting job satisfaction.
 In simple words, money helps employees attain their basic needs.
 Besides, it is deemed a symbol of accomplishment as higher salaries reflect a higher degree of contribution to the organization.
 Secondly, the working environment also plays a pivotal role in influencing job contentment.
 That is to say that employees need an atmosphere which is safe and healthy, and which caters to both personal comforts and is conducive to doing a good job.
 Last but not least, the potential for career advancement is another factor in a delightful career.
 This is because employees regard promotion as the ultimate achievement and when they get a promotion, they feel absolutely satisfied.